iapyeh/GGeditor/docs/User Guide.rst

 About the Credentials
 =====================

 The credentials you given is encrypted and kept in the Google App Script platform.
-No any other cloud server is built by the GGeditor.
-If this checkbox is unchecked.
+No any cloud server is built by the GGeditor.
+You can uncheck “Remeber Github Credentials” checkbox or “Reset Credentials” button to clean up the stored credentials.

 \ |IMG13|\

-The credentials will be clean up.
+\ |IMG14|\

 You just need to give the credentials every time for committing.
 Like the following image shows.

-\ |IMG14|\
+\ |IMG15|\

 .. _`Admonition`: http://read-the-docs.readthedocs.io/en/latest/_themes/sphinx_rtd_theme/demo_docs/source/demo.html?highlight=ADMONITION#admonitions
 .. _`Directive`: http://docutils.sourceforge.net/docs/ref/rst/directives.html